-Babylonian algebra into geometric language.
+Since the discovery of Babylonian algebra, it has often been claimed that one component of Greek theoretical geometry (namely, Euclid's Elements II.
+1- 10) should be a translation of the results of Babylonian algebra into geometric language.
 This idea is not unproblematic; Euclid, for example, does not solve problems but proves constructions and theorems.
-The geometric interpretation of the Old Babylonian technique, on the other hand, would seem to speak in favour of the hypothesis.
+The geometric interpretation of the Old Babylonian technique, on the other hand, would seem to speak in favor of the hypothesis.

-However, if we align the ten theorems Elements II.1-10 with the list of original riddles we make an unexpected discovery: all ten theorems can be connected directly to the list - they are indeed demonstrations that the naive methods of the riddle tradition can be justified according to the best theoretical standards of Euclid's days.
+However, if we align the ten theorems Elements II.1-10 with the list of original riddles we make an unexpected discovery: all ten theorems can be connected directly to the list-they are indeed demonstrations that the naive methods of the riddle tradition can be justified according to the best theoretical standards of Euclid's days.
 In contrast, there is nothing in Euclid that can be connected to the innovations of the Old Babylonian school.
-Its algebra turns out to have been a blind alley - not in spite of its high level but rather because of this level, which allowed it to survive only in the very particular Old Babylonian school environment.
+Its algebra turns out to have been a blind alley-not in spite of its high level but rather because of this level, which allowed it to survive only in the very particular Old Babylonian school environment.